Roth vs Traditional IRA

 Roth wins

-Most filers under 50, brackets up to 24%
+Most filers under 50, brackets up to 24 percent

-Tax-free compounding for 30+ years, no RMDs, contributions can be withdrawn anytime, heirs inherit tax-free.
+Tax-free compounding for 30 plus years under 26 U.S.C. § 408A(d)(2), no lifetime RMDs per IRS Publication 590-B, contributions can be withdrawn anytime tax-free per IRS Publication 590-A ordering rules.
 The default winner for the under-50 crowd.

 Traditional wins now, Roth wins later

-Take the upfront deduction now, then convert to Roth in low-income retirement years before age 73 RMDs kick in.
+Take the deduction under 26 U.S.C. § 219 now (subject to the workplace-plan phase-out), then convert to Roth in low-income retirement years before age 73 RMDs kick in per SECURE 2.0 § 107.
 Bracket-fill the conversion.

 Use the backdoor Roth

-Direct Roth contributions are off the table, but a non-deductible Traditional contribution converted immediately gets you there.
-Watch the pro-rata rule.
+Direct Roth contributions are off the table at these income levels per IRS Publication 590-A Table 2-1, but a non-deductible Traditional contribution converted immediately is permitted.
+Mind the pro-rata rule under 26 U.S.C. § 408(d)(2).
+File IRS Form 8606.

 § II